Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 {linenos=off,lang=json}
 <<[.babelrc config](code_samples/env/babelrc)

-I imagine this file is something most people cargo cult, but the basic rundown is that for the `development` environment, we're loading the `react-transform` plugin and enabling two different transforms.
+I imagine this file is something most people copy paste from the internet, but the basic rundown is that for the `development` environment, we're loading the `react-transform` plugin and enabling two different transforms.

 The first one, `react-transform-hmr`, enables hot loading.
 The second, `react-transform-catch-errors`, uses `redbox-react` to show us errors thrown by the compiler.
 This makes keeping an eye on the console less important.
 That gives us one less window with which to convern ourselves.

 We don't want either of those in production, so we'll leave the `production` environment without config.
 Defaults are enough.

+#### A note on Babel 6

+Babel 6 came out recently, which changes an important detail: ES6 -> ES5 compilation has to be enabled manually.

+The easiest way to do that is to install `babel-preset-es2015`, and add `"es2015"` to the `plugins:` array inside `.babelrc`.
+This enables all the different transpiles, which now exist as independent projects.

+As of late November 2015, `babel-plugin-react-transform`, which our boilerplate relies on, doesn't support Babel 6 yet.
+That's why we're using Babel 5 and why we don't have to add the `es2015` transform.

 ### Editor config

 A great deal has been written about tabs vs. spaces.
-It's one of the many endless debates we programmers like to have. *Obviously* single quotes are better than double quotes ... unless  ... well ... it depends, really.
+It's one of the endless debates we programmers like to have. *Obviously* single quotes are better than double quotes ... unless  ... well ... it depends, really.

 I've been coding since I was a kid, and there's still no consensus.
-Most people just wing it.
-Even nowadays when most editors come with a built-in linter, most people still wing it.
+Most people wing it.
+Even nowadays when editors come with a built-in linter, people still wing it.

 But in recent months (years?), a solution has appeared: the `.eslintrc` file.
 It lets you define project-specific code styles that are programmatically enforced by your editor.